UP Catalyst

 Debt Financing in 2025

-UP Catalyst is a manufacturer focused on producing sustainable carbon nanomaterials and graphite for the green energy storage sector.
-The company utilizes innovative electrolysis methods to convert carbon dioxide into these materials, addressing supply challenges in the graphite market while promoting environmental sustainability.
-By recycling waste materials, UP Catalyst provides eco-friendly solutions that enable clients to incorporate its nanomaterials into various applications, including battery and supercapacitor technologies, conductive coatings, polymer formulations, and water filtration systems.
+UP Catalyst is a manufacturer focused on producing sustainable carbon nanomaterials and graphite for the green energy storage industry.
+The company specializes in utilizing carbon dioxide through electrolysis to recycle waste materials, addressing the growing demand for graphite while ensuring environmentally friendly sourcing of carbon materials.
+This innovative approach enables clients to incorporate UP Catalyst's nanomaterials into various applications, including battery and supercapacitor technologies, conductive and strengthening coatings, polymer formulations, and water filtration systems.
+Through its commitment to sustainability, UP Catalyst aims to contribute to the development of greener energy solutions.

 Latvenergo